Last updated: September 6th, 2023

-As I mentioned before I removed the 3090 FE from my sim racing PC as I was learning how to use Nicehash miner.
-Keeping it cool enough was very challenging – it was hitting extreme VRAM temps of over 100c unless I ran it at 60% power.
+As I mentioned before I removed the 3090 FE from my sim racing PC as keeping it cool enough was very challenging – it was hitting extreme VRAM temps of over 100c unless I ran it at 60% power.

-While I was re-padding my 3090 I swapped it for an EVGA 3070 FTW3 Gaming Ultra, the “LHR”, “limited hash rate” version.
+While I was re-padding my 3090 I swapped it for an EVGA 3070 FTW3 Gaming Ultra.
 I was really impressed.